pauly51994/Bike_predictor/README.md

 (input resids plot)

-Notebook to see EDA process: (link)
+Notebook to see EDA process: [EDA Notebook](https://github.com/marcosan93/Bike_predictor/blob/master/Graphing%20and%20Plotting.ipynb)

 #### 3. Model creation and testing
 Looking through our data, with so many categorical variables, we decided to first create interaction variables between all features and see which ones were statistically significant at a 95% confidence interval.
 To do so, we used Statsmodels's OLS method to create our first model with all these variables and checked each one's p-value.
 We cut out every variable that had a p-value of 0.9 or higher, and then ran the model again using the remaining variables.
 We repeated this process until there were no variables with p-values above the 0.9 threshold.
 From there, we lowered the cut-off threshold to 0.8 and reran the model.
 We did this process multiple times over, until the threshold was 0.05, and all the remaining variables were statistically significant.

 This entire process cut down our dependent and interaction variable count from over 240 down to 41 variables.

-Notebook to see model creation process: (link model notebook)
+Notebook to see model creation process: [Model Creation and Testing](https://github.com/marcosan93/Bike_predictor/blob/master/Model_creation.ipynb)

 ## Final Model